Germanys Bavaria Plans To Buy Sputnik Vaccine - UrduPoint

 Germany's Bavaria Plans To Buy Sputnik Vaccine

-The southern state has "signed a memorandum of understanding today... for the supply of Sputnik," Soeder told reporters in Munich.
+Holetschek described Sputnik as "a highly effective vaccine" and said it was "good and right that we have now secured this option".

-If the Sputnik vaccine is approved by the European Medicines Agency (EMA), Bavaria is set to receive around 2.5 million doses in the summer through a company in the Bavarian town of Illertissen, Soeder said.
+Bavarian state premier Markus Soeder had earlier announced the collaboration in Munich, telling reporters it would help "increase vaccination capacity in Bavaria".

-The German government said last month that it would be open to using Sputnik V if it is greenlit by the EMA.
+The German government said last month that it would be open to using Sputnik V if the EMA gives it the green light.

 Such approval "would provide the opportunity to use the vaccine in inoculation campaigns in Europe, and it would then also be worth considering for Germany," Chancellor Angela Merkel's spokesperson Steffen Seibert said.